ANTsX/ANTsR/README.md

 ### Binaries

-The fastest way to install ANTsR is from pre-compile binaries.
+The fastest way to install ANTsR is from pre-compile binaries made available on the [Releases Page](https://github.com/ANTsX/ANTsR/releases).
 Download the relevant version and run this from the command-line:

 ```
 R CMD INSTALL ANTsR_*.tgz